OMW Lancer Review – OMG this is good.

 This new brand is aptly named On My Way EV, and it’s on its way with its debut board Cavalry.

-Unboxing of the OMW Calvary
+Unboxing of the OMW Cavalry

 Similarly, it uses a flexible Trampa-style deck.